matikasp/University_Projects/Concurrent Programming/README.md

 The `stop()` method stops accepting new `solve()` requests and immediately terminate all ongoing computations.
 From this point, `CircuitValue` objects resulting from new and interrupted computations may throw `InterruptedException` when `getValue()` is called.
 Other objects return correctly computed circuit values.
 The `stop()` method should be eventually called on each created `CircuitSolver` object.

-Lazy evaluation is implemented, meaning that if the value of a node has been computed, the threads in its subtree should be canceled as soon as possible.
+Lazy evaluation is implemented, meaning that if the value of a node has been computed, the threads in its subtree are canceled as soon as possible.